How SaaS Products are Changing the Web Design Industry

 You can quickly implement advanced web design features using SaaS products.
 You can create much more innovative and comprehensive websites without considering the code.

-For example, you can add eCommerce back-end features, content management systems, email marketing automation software and practically anything else to a website with just a couple of clicks.
+For example, you can add eCommerce back-end features, content management systems, email marketing automation software and practically anything else to a website with just a few clicks.
 You don’t need to partner with someone who understands how to add these elements: they are just a plugin away.

 This allows designers to create websites for which they can demand higher prices, making this one of the fastest-growing and most lucrative industries.